How do I afford all this? Ask a resident… >

 • The policy’s benefits will usually only kick in if the parent needs a certain level of care.
 As a result, family members need to weigh long-term care insurance’s costs and benefits before deciding.

-There are many different ways to finance Assisted Living.
+There are many different ways to finance assisted living care.
 Explore your options and choose the one that’s right for your situation.
+Paying for long-term care doesn’t have to be as daunting as you might expect.

-Do some research and talk to an insurance company or government representative expert before making any decisions.
+Do some research and talk to an insurance company or financial expert before making any decisions.
 Ensure you’re making the best choice for the needs of your loved one.

-It can be overwhelming to try and figure out what’s best for you or your loved one, but don’t worry–we’re here to help.
+It can be overwhelming to try and figure out what’s best for you or your loved one, but don’t worry; we’re here to help in partnership with ElderLife.

 Contact a Civitas senior living expert to learn personalized ways for you to pay for senior living and care.